 In order by card number, the players in the set are Chamberlain, Hal Greer, Chet Walker, Bill Russell, John Havlicek, Cazzie Russell, Willis Reed, Bill Bradley, Odie Smith, Dave Bing, Dave DeBusschere, Earl Monroe, Nate Thurmond, Jim King, Len Wilkens, Bill Bridges, Zelmo Beaty, Elgin Baylor, Jerry West, Jerry Sloan, Jerry Lucas and Oscar Robertson.
 Fiften Hall of Famers are represented among the 22 cards in the set.

-Likely produced by Topps and never distributed publicly, the 1968-69 Test issue may have been an audition for the NBA or it may have been a practice issue once the league granted Topps a license.
+Never distributed publicly (or so it seems), the Topps Basketball Test issue may have been an audition for the NBA or it may have been a practice issue once the league granted Topps a license.
 Whatever the case, a wax pack wrapper or box has never been found.
 It’s believed the photos were made by the teams themselves.

 The set bears a bit of a resemblance to the 1961 Topps Dice Game, which was also black and white and was never distributed outside the confines of Topps.